 Improving network security.
 Password policies are much easier to enforce when you can require (on the server side) users to change their passwords occasionally before being able to access the server.
 “Slacking off” can be curbed by blocking server-side access to specified apps.
 Your server can be configured to follow access levels, giving employees “permission” to access only the files you want them to have.
 Have certain employees who become notorious for not saving critical files on the server or using the sd wan?
 Folders on their computers can be set to automatically save on the central server.
 Some companies opt to outsource their network management to remote companies.
 This offloads the responsibility of maintaining security and reliability.
 An example of this service is Megapath SD Wans.

 Most Businesses Eventually Outgrow Their Computer Networks

 As your business grows, so will the number of users, desktops, laptops, peripherals (like printers), smartphones and tablets connected to your computer network.
+Due to the growth that your business may see over the course of a certain amount of time, it could put a strain on your computer network, and as a result, you may encounter further problems as a result of this.
+You may find that most of these problems will only be resolvable by someone who can use remote desktop software (maybe from reading these Best Free Remote Desktop Software Australia or in your area) so they can work on that person’s desktop without having to physically see them in the office.
+This could reduce the strain that your employees feel should the computer network suffer.
 This increase in business will increase the stress on your hardware, such as servers.
 At this point it wouldn’t be a bad idea to consider business intranet solutions if you notice your peer-to peer-network or server operating more slowly than usual, it’s time to move from peer-to-peer to a server or from a server to a larger capacity server.

 Choosing the Right Computer Network Solution for Your Business